System Architecture

 thrum context sync

-Context files live at .thrum/context/{agent-name}.md and appear in thrum status output.
-Use the /update-context skill in Claude Code for guided context updates.
+Context files live at .thrum/context/{agent-name}.md and appear in thrum overview output.
+Use the /thrum:update-project skill in Claude Code for guided context updates.

 Storage Architecture